 In case you are wondering why the person you call hangs up on you or brushes you off after seconds of picking up a call, perhaps, you need to learn more about proper timing.
 That said, the best marketing tactic is to call them at the right time of the day.

 When is the perfect time to carry out telemarketing calls?

-The best time to call is approximately an hour before a potential customer or a lead starts his or her normal office hours, attends meetings and becomes busy.
+The best time to start your telemarketing calls is approximately an hour before a potential customer or a lead starts his or busy office hours, such as attending meetings.
 However, don’t waste you or your contact person’s time during lunch break.
 This is the hour where people are out of their desks and will not be very happy to be interrupted while enjoying their meals.
 It is probably better to avoid calling between 12 to 2 p.m.

 When it comes to what days are the best to call, pick Thursday.
 This was according to a study conducted in 50 companies.
 Results show that Thursdays are right after the middle of the week where people are less busy and less stressed.
 Avoid cold calling on Mondays and Fridays for the obvious reason that the former is the start of a busy week and the latter, either a day of office crunch or end of the work week.